guardian/editorial-production-metrics/README.md

 WS.url(s"$metricsApiRoot/metric/save").withHeaders("content-type" -> "application/json").post(json)
 ```

-NOTE: Metrics is using CORS, so don't forget to add your new app to the list of trusted origins.
+NOTE: Metrics is using CORS in the client side and HMAC in the server side.
+So for server side calls, in addition to the example, you'll have to set the right headers.
+For this you can use the [hmac-headers](https://github.com/guardian/hmac-headers) library.

 ### Testing the kinesis stream